Let us try to frequently

 today in Rome which will focus on the topic "For Equitable and Human Health Care in the Light

 He also warned that the world of health cannot be subtracted from the moral rules that should govern it so that it will not become inhuman VATICAN CITY, NOV.
 18, 2010

-Benedict XVI is offering prayers for religious freedom, especially in those places where Christians are persecuted.
+offering prayers for religious freedom, especially in those places where Christians are

 New Nuncio for the Democratic Republic of the Congo.
 Benedict XVI named Archbishop Adolfo Tito Yllana, 62, as apostolic nuncio.
 The prelate succeeds Archbishop Giovanni d'Aniello, who was appointed apostolic nuncio to Thailand, Cambodia, Myanmar and Laos on Sept.
 22. VATICAN CITY, NOV.
 21, 2010